Sustainability

 -

-Li et al. (2023) tourism is a large industrial sector which relies on ecosystem services.
-In Taiwan, (Lee, Jan & Liu, 2021) developed a framework of indicators to assess sustainable tourism.
+L. Li et al. (2023) tourism is a large industrial sector which relies on ecosystem services.
+In Taiwan, (Lee et al., 2021) developed a framework of indicators to assess sustainable tourism.

 Measuring Environmental Degradation